 Our Illinois expungement attorneys have the skill and experience to help you give your life back by expunging or sealing your criminal records at cost-effective rates.
-We will take the time to educate you on whether you are eligible for expungement, and what your options are if you are not eligible.
-We will help you move forward with the best course of action as quickly as possible.
+We will take the time to educate you on whether you are eligible for expungement, and what your options are if you are not.

 Please contact our friendly

 Illinois Expungement Attorneys

 at our nearest location to schedule a free consultation:

 See below for our other locations.
 If our office locations are not convenient for you, we are happy to speak with you by phone.

 Kevin O'Flaherty oversees all legal matters and is actively involved in making sure every client's case, big or small, is handled with excellence and attention to detail.
 He is available to contact through phone and email and his rates are available upon request.

 In this article, our Illinois expungement lawyers explain the difference between expungement and sealing of a criminal record.

 When a criminal record is expunged, the records relating the expunged charges are actually destroyed.
 When a record is sealed, the record is hidden from public view but is still obtainable with a court order.
 Employers are not allowed to ask about either expunged or sealed records.
 Some records that are not eligible for expungement may be eligible for sealing.